 - Contributing to reduced support and overall development costs

 DID YOU KNOW?
 Product issues that are found before launch are a lot cheaper to resolve.
 A recent study found that product issues can cost up to 100x more to fix after product launch.

 Tying customer feedback to quality processes allows Quality teams to elevate their contribution to the product development discussion beyond the traditional bug hunt.
 What’s more, adding the voice of the customer to your quality metrics makes it easier for your team to deliver the frictionless experience that your customers deserve.

-To learn more about how leading Quality teams are leveraging Customer Validation to enhance both QA and product launch outcomes, watch the on-demand webinar, Upping Your Game: Enhancing Quality Outcomes with Customer Validation.
+To learn more about how leading Quality teams are leveraging Customer Validation to enhance both QA and product launch outcomes, join us on Thursday, June 28, 2018 for our next webinar, Upping Your Game: Enhancing Quality Outcomes with Customer Validation.